Galactus: Fictional character biography

-Galactus consumes Beta Ray Bill's Korbinite homeworld with the help of his new herald, Stardust.
-When the Negative Zone villain Annihilus declares war on the universe, the entity attacks and destroys the Kyln, freeing former Galactus foes Tenebrous and Aegis.
+Galactus consumes Beta Ray Bill's homeworld with the help of his new herald, Stardust.
+After Annihilus declares war on the universe, the entity attacks and destroys the Kyln, freeing former Galactus foes Tenebrous and Aegis.
 Sensing their release, Galactus temporarily releases Stardust from his service and re-employs the Silver Surfer as his herald due to his familiarity with their old foes.
 Tenebrous and Aegis, however, find and defeat the Surfer and Galactus and deliver them to Annihilus.
 Annihilus intends to use Galactus as a weapon to destroy all life in the universe, but is thwarted when the entity is freed by Drax the Destroyer.
-Galactus retaliates and destroys most of Annihilus's forces.
+Galactus retaliates and destroys most of Annihilus' forces.
 Seeking a final confrontation with Tenebrous and Aegis, Galactus sends the Silver Surfer to locate them.
 The Surfer eventually draws the pair into the barrier between the universe and the Negative Zone, which destroys both of them.

 After an encounter with Epoch, Galactus consumes the planet Orbucen.
 When a distraught Beta Ray Bill seeks vengeance for the destruction of the Korbinites' homeworld, Galactus relents and creates a female Korbinite as a companion for Bill.
 Galactus also consumes the planet Sakaar, earning the enmity of the Hulk's alien-born twin sons, Skaar and Hiro-Kala.

-A "celestial parasite" within Galactus is revealed to have spawned a daughter, "Gali" a.k.a.
-Galacta, who secretly lives on Earth working as a superhero and doctor while seeking to suppress her own hunger.
-After attempting to use the Ultimate Nullifier to prevent herself from being driven to consume the planet, Galactus replenishes his daughter with cosmic energy and explains her origins to her, leading Gali to realize that she is pregnant.

 The Silver Surfer finds the body of a future Galactus underneath New York City, and he summons the present Galactus to Earth.
 Mr. Fantastic explains that, in the distant future, the heroes on a dying Earth had killed Galactus and then escaped to the present via time travel.
 When Galactus discovers these heroes now live on a planet called Nu-Earth, he destroys it and its inhabitants in retribution.